benhowell/react-grid-gallery/README.md

 ```

- * If you don't know your `thumbnailWidth` and `thumbnailHeight` values, you can find these out using any number of [javascript hacks](http://stackoverflow.com/a/1944298), bearing in mind the load penalty associated with these methods.
+ * If you don't know your `width` and `height` values, you can find these out using any number of [javascript hacks](http://stackoverflow.com/a/1944298), bearing in mind the load penalty associated with these methods.

 ### Contributing